turingcompl33t/site/posts/2020-8-6-coroutine-composition.md

----
-layout: post
-title: "Coroutine Composition with Tasks"
+## Coroutine Composition with Tasks
----

 This blog post explores the semantics of coroutine composition by examining a simplified implementation of the `task` type.